szimonisz/myAHRS-WiFi/README.md

 Step 7: Go to Tools -> Port and ensure the correct COM port is selected.

-Step 8: Change the wifiSSID, wifiPassword variables within the Arduino code to the local network's SSID and password.
+Step 8: Change the wifiSSID, wifiPassword variables within the Arduino code to the local network's info.
         You may also change the desired refresh rate and UDP port.

 Step 8: Upload the myAHRS-euler-wifi.ino project code onto the WeMos D1 Mini Wifi Board